neuromorphicsystems/sgp4/README.md

 - `rust`: our Rust implementation in default mode
 - `rust-afspc`: our Rust implementation in AFSPC compatibility mode

-It must not be confused with the code in the *bench* directory of this repository.
-The latter considers a small subset of the Celestrak catalogue (the tests recommended in [[1]](#1)) and does not measure the original C++ implementation.
+This benchmark must not be confused with the code in this repository's *bench* directory.
+The latter considers only a small subset of the Celestrak catalogue (the tests recommended in [[1]](#1)) and does not measure the original C++ implementation.

 The present results were obtained using a machine with the following configuration:
 - __CPU__ - Intel Core i7-8700 @ 3.20GHz